Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Supremum of the local time when

 \section{Supremum of the local time when $0 < \kappa < 1$}

 We now generalize, in the context of the diffusion in $V$, the arguments of \cite{advech} to prove the convergence of the supremum of the local time when $0 < \kappa < 1$.
-First, let us recall some definitions of \cite{AndDev} and \cite{advech} for the study of the diffusion across the valleys.
+First, let us recall some definitions from \cite{AndDev} and \cite{advech}.

-The diffusions moves across valleys, and for these to be neither too small or too large with respect to the time scale, we have to make the size of the valleys grow with time $t$.
-We are thus interested in $h_t$-valleys where
+The diffusion moves across valleys. {When we look at the trajectory of the diffusion until a fixed time $t$, the height $h_t$ of the valleys that we consider has to be suitably chosen to ensure that with a large probability: 1) the diffusion has spent most of its time in the bottom of the $h_t$-valleys, 2) the important peaks of local time have been made only in the bottoms of the $h_t$-valleys, 3) the diffusion has never gone back to an $h_t$-valley after leaving it.
+As a consequence $h_t$ cannot be too small nor too large with respect to the time scale $t$, and we have to make $h_t$ grow with time $t$.
+We define }